(This post contains affiliate links. You can read my full disclosure here.)

 Because rosehip oil classifies as a dry oil, it absorbs quickly into the skin.
 You can apply the required amount of oil directly to the face using gentle, massaging motions or use it in numerous skin care recipes.
 Or you can mix 1-2 drops of rose essential oil and rosehip oil together and apply it your cleansed face.

 5. Exfoliate Skin And Treats Acne

 if you suffer from acne and acne scar, rosehip oil can be your superstar for your skin.
 It helps to get deeply penetrate into the skin and unclogs the pores.
 It is high in vitamin C and A which exfoliate the dead cells and deep cleanse the skin pores.
 If you are getting lots of acne, it means your skin is deeply dehydrated and it needs moisture.
 Rosehip oil has the ability to deeply hydrate the skin and make them soft and glowing.

-How to use: Take 1 ml of rosehip oil and mix 3 drops of tea tree oil and apply to the face twice a day.
+How to use: Take 2 ml of rosehip oil and mix 1 drop of tea tree oil and apply to the face twice a day.
 The amount of carrier and essential oil should be moderated accordingly.
 Tea tree oil has antibacterial, antiviral, antifungal and antimicrobial properties which kill the microbes causing acne and pimples.
 Some study has shown that it is as powerful as 5% Benzoyl Peroxide(a prescribed cream for acne).
 It removes the dirt from the skin pores and calms the painful acne.
 It exfoliates the skin and unclogs the blocked skin pores.
 Store the mixture in a dark colored glass bottle.